Ristellise/Tweeb.user.js/README.md

 ## Potentially support...

-- OldTwitter: As it calls twitter apis within the extension, xhook can't exactly hook into it.
-Mmm not sure in a sense to fix it?
+- ~~OldTwitter: As it calls twitter apis within the extension, xhook can't exactly hook into it.
+Mmm not sure in a sense to fix it?~~
+  - OldTwitter as of late exposes calls to other extensions via postMessage, we use that to hook in.

 ## License